sirisneha99/sirisneha99/README.md

 ## 🔬 Researcher | 💻 Aspiring Software Engineer | 🎓 University of South Florida

 Welcome to my GitHub!
-I'm a researcher and aspiring software engineer who loves turning data into insights and building solutions that make a real-world impact.
+I'm a research assistant at USF and an aspiring software engineer.

 ---